verivital/vnn-comp/2020/PWL/NNV/README.md

 Piece-Wise Linear Neural Network:
 -----------------------------

-This folder contains the codes and the results for the 'PWL' sub-category of **VNN-COMP 2020** and NNV took part in the GGN-Nets only.
+This folder contains the codes and the results for the 'PWL' sub-category of **VNN-COMP 2020**.

 ACAS Xu and MNISTNets were the networks focused for this sub-category.